latticesurgery-com/liblsqecc/npm/README.md

 ![](https://user-images.githubusercontent.com/36427091/193476068-eddfea28-3d91-4398-8de4-3a55bb43faa7.gif)

-Read more about the project in [it's paper](https://arxiv.org/abs/2302.02459) and on https://latticesurgery.com, or contribute [on github](https://github.com/latticesurgery-com/).
+Read more about the project in [its paper](https://arxiv.org/abs/2302.02459) and on https://latticesurgery.com, or contribute [on github](https://github.com/latticesurgery-com/).

 ## How to use this package